 “The vast majority of biomedical researchers use cell culture media that were not designed to reproduce the physiological cellular environment but were formulated to enable the continued culture of cells with minimal amounts of nutrients and serum”.

-His final concoction, called Plasmax, is a mixture of approximately 60 nutrients and metabolites found in human blood.
+His final concoction, a new cell media called Plasmax, is a mixture of approximately 60 nutrients and metabolites found in human blood.
 In their paper, published in Science Advances, Tardito and his colleagues at Cancer Research UK Beatson Institute compared Plasmax with traditional cell culture media.
 They discovered that cells cultured in Plasmax behaved in a more physiological manner.

-By studying Plasmax in conjunction with cancer cells, Tardito and his team concluded that their newly formulated medium can improve the degree to which in-vitro models behave as they would in-vivo and ultimately provide better models for cancer research.
+By studying this new cell media in conjunction with cancer cells, Tardito and his team concluded that their newly formulated medium can improve the degree to which in-vitro models behave as they would in-vivo and ultimately provide better models for cancer research.

 As we enter the renaissance of tissue engineering, we are deepening our understanding of the complex organisms that make up the human body.
 In order to develop novel drugs, better study disease, and regenerate tissue, it is imperative that we develop more relevant models in the lab that mimic the geometry, environment, and diet that cells exist on in the body.